 Street View, Austin Street

 Forest Hills has a slow-paced peaceful atmosphere.
 In this safe residential area, you can find people jogging or walking their pets on the street.
 A popular jogging place is the Forest Hills Gardens.
 This unique community consists of free-standing and attached houses and apartment buildings as well as many small neighborhood stores owned by local residents.
 Though the community lies within the boundaries of one of the world's most modern and populous cities, it has retained much of its community feel.

 Inside the Forest Hills Gardens, Station Square is one of the unique classic towns, where its architecture reminds you of the Medieval Times.
 This commercial center is also attached to the LIRR making transportation convenient.

 Forest Hills Stadium hosts many cultural events including concerts and sporting events.
 During the 60s and 70s, the stadium hosted the Beatles, the Rolling Stones, and Simon & Garfunkel.
 Today, iconic figures such as the Chainsmokers and Ed Sheeran still perform at this location.

 On Austin Street, there is a variety of international restaurants and chain restaurants.
 Forest Hills Station House offers craft beers and plenty of whiskey options.
-Martha’s Bakery is a classic American bakery as well as a popular dessert spot.
+There are bakeries for desserts.
 Sakura Ya is a local grocery store that specializes in Japanese groceries such as lunch boxes, rice balls, cosmetics, and kitchenware.